 When we copy and paste cells containing the data validation to other cells, the drop-down list is transferred as part of the format.
 This is great if we want to create a lot of drop-down lists containing the same items.

 A user can copy and paste values into a cell, even if those values are not in the data validation list.
 If a user types into a cell, the data validation process runs; if a user pastes values into a cell, the validation is not triggered at all.
 This is a big problem

 Here is another quirk…

-If the worksheet is protected, the copy and paste will overwrite the value, but retain the drop-down list.
-But if the sheet is not protected, copy and paste will apply the format from the source cell.
-As a result, data validation may be overwritten
+If the worksheet is protected, the copy and paste overwrites the value, but retains the drop-down list.
+However, if the sheet is not protected, copy and paste applies the format from the source cell.
+As a result, the data validation drop-down list can disappear completely.

 Highlight all cells with invalid options